 We will be adding the possibility for social and logistical requests from our attendees too, through our ticketing process.
 But this being our second tryout on actively acting on the issue of diversity and tolerance in tech-conferences, we are not sure how well we will be able to accommodate every request.
 As a non-profit we depend heavily on sponsorship and have quite limited resources.

-Some stats from the last 2 years
+Some stats from last years

 - Our 2016-edition in Ghent had 15% female speakers and 13% female attendees.